These days there are many printers offering

 be mailed out to people in bulk it makes sense

 to keep the weight down.
-130gsm should be
+130gsm-170gsm should

-ample for leaflets and 300gsm for smaller
+be ample for leaflets and 250gsm-350gsm for

-cards that require some body to them.
-If the
+brochure covers that require some body to

-splashing out on some nice finish effects
+is worth splashing out on some nice finish

 Going shopping